Sign our petition for more Government funds for Northamptonshire

 Yes, we need a fairer deal for all our essential services, which means more money from the top.

 But first, we need to make them listen.

-For too long Northamptonshire officials have been easily ignored, with mandarins all too aware that kicking up a public fuss is not in the long-term interests of bigwigs at the NHS or local authority.
+For too long Northamptonshire officials have been easily ignored, with mandarins all too aware that kicking up a public fuss is not in the NHS or local authority’s long-term interest.
 With Brexit occupying everyone in Whitehall to an infuriating degree, the same story is slowly repeating itself again.

 But the ones who can make a scene, the ones whose interests are served by making a huge row, is us, the people, and you, our readers.

 Today we’re asking you to take a minute of your day to sign a petition that forces the Government to tell us why we are constantly underfunded.
 The petition’s title is ‘Review the '‹share of